brickbite/textbattle/README.md

 # textbattle

-User inputs:

-Type in charactername to retreive a character

-select an enemy (or other playername)
+## Features:
+- Create characters (enter a name)
+- Retrieve created characters (by entering name)
+- Battle characters and see the action log

+## Starting the App:
+1. clone this repo, navigate to the directory, and ```sh npm install ```
+1. use ```sh npm run webpack ``` and ```sh npm start ``` to build the client and start the server.
+Server will be listening on localhost:3000
-seed database with default entries (enemydata)
+1. database will be seeded with some default characters on server start

-characterdata:
+## characterdata:
-name: string
+- name: string
-hp: integer
+- hp: integer
-exp: integar
+- exp: integar
-atk: integer
+- atk: integer
-armor: integer
+- armor: integer
-shield: integer
+- shield: integer
-bounty: integer
+- bounty: integer

-while (battle) {

-}
+## Tech Stack:
+- React client
+- Node.js server (with Express)
+- sqlite database